What principle describes the flow of electrons from high to low voltage?

 Prepare for the RVTI Level 1 Certification Test.
 Engage with flashcards and multiple choice questions that come with hints and detailed explanations.
 Achieve success on your exam!

-The principle that describes the flow of electrons from high to low voltage is commonly understood through Ohm's Law.
-Ohm's Law states that the current flowing through a conductor between two points is directly proportional to the voltage across the two points and inversely proportional to the resistance of the conductor.
-This means that when there is a difference in voltage (or potential difference) across a conductor, electrons will flow from the area of higher voltage to the area of lower voltage, creating an electric current.
+The principle that describes the flow of electrons from high to low voltage is indeed best captured by Ohm's Law.
+Ohm's Law articulates the relationship between voltage (V), current (I), and resistance (R) within an electrical circuit, stating that current is directly proportional to voltage and inversely proportional to resistance.
+In practical terms, this means that when a potential difference (voltage) is applied, electrons will flow from a region of higher voltage to a region of lower voltage, providing the driving force for electrical current in a circuit.

 Subscribe